fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-system-windows-lab.md

 ### Description

-The command-line tools **systeminfo** displays detailed configuration information about a computer and its operating system, including system configuration, security information, product details, and hardware properties.
+The command-line tool **systeminfo** displays detailed configuration information about a computer and its operating system, including system configuration, security information, product details, and hardware properties.

 ### Sample code